wilsonmar/wilsonmar.github.io/_posts/2020-06-14-tensorflow-cert.md

    5. Sequence Model with real-world numeric dataset
    <br /><br />

-Open book.
+It's an <strong>open book</strong> test.
-You need to score 90% or more to pass.
+But you need to score 90% or more to pass.

-You must wait 14 days to take it a second time, two months for the third attempt, and one year for the 4th exam.
+If you don't pass, you must wait 14 days before taking it a second time, two months for the third attempt, and one year for the 4th exam.

 <a target="_blank" href="https://www.youtube.com/watch?v=Rzpt-H_QrFE">